verbb/knock-knock/README.md

 - `maxInvalidLogins` - The number of invalid login attempts Knock Knock will allow within the specified duration before the IP gets locked.
 - `allowIps` - Provide IP Addresses that should be exempt from lockouts out automatically.
 - `denyIps` - Provide IP Addresses that should be locked out automatically.
+- `useRemoteIp` - Whether to use the Remote IP address of the user to compare their IP against.
+If security if your primary concern, consider turning this on.
+This may not accurately report users behind proxies, so use with caution.
 - `protectedUrls` - A line-break delimited list of specific URLs to only protect.
 - `unprotectedUrls` - A line-break delimited list of specific URLs to not protect.